cunnie/docs/vcsa_ssl.md

 Procedure:

-* snapshot your vCenter.
+* we snapshot our vCenter.
 Really.
 We have destroyed a vCenter in the past when trying to modify the SSL certificates.
 * copy the key, cert, and .pem to our vCenter, and set up our variables:

 ```